ramalhais/previous/readme.previous.txt

   > Fixes bug that caused problems when changing statusbar visibility.

 Previous v2.7 (unreleased):
+  > Changes mouse unlock to work with control-click instead of shortcut-m.
   > Fixes bug that caused Daydream to hang on start up.